 2018 Renovations were made to the first floor of the church-owned duplex next door to the church building, which was renamed The Community House.
 We hope it will become a multi-purpose space for meetings and programming that benefit both the congregation and the neighborhood.

 2019 Rev. Thad Winkle was called to be our pastor.
 Pastor Thad oversaw the growth of our congregation and our missional responses to the numerous crises of the global pandemic in 2020.
-He continues to serve and inspire today.

 2020 We began livestreaming worship March 2020, and have continued to expand and refine our worship hybrid, blending in person and online worship options on Sunday mornings.
 We continue to worship with people across the country on Sunday mornings.